 d.
 By me your days will be multiplied: Wisdom brings her benefits to those who receive her.
 Finding wisdom’s start through the fear of the LORD will always be rewarded.

 e.
 If you are wise, you are wise for yourself: Solomon explained how wisdom and folly directly affect the individual.
-Sometimes we seek wisdom more for others than ourselves; Solomon reminded us that wisdom is for yourself and the fool will bear it alone.
+Sometimes we seek wisdom more for others than ourselves; Solomon reminded us that wisdom is for yourself; the scoffer will not gain from the wisdom of others.
+When he is foolish he will bear it alone.

 i.
 Perhaps there is something like this also implied: “Don’t seek wisdom to please others.
 That isn’t a right or sufficient motivation.
 You are the one who will most benefit from the wisdom you seek after, so let the motivation come from you and not from another.”

 ii.
 “This is perhaps the strongest expression of individualism in the Bible.
 Such statements (cf. Ezekiel 18; Galatians 6:4-5) are not meant to deny that people benefit or suffer from each other’s characters (cf. Proverbs 10:1), but to emphasize that the ultimate gainer or loser is the man himself.”
 (Kidner)

 1. (13-15) The seat of the foolish woman.

 A foolish woman is clamorous;

 She is simple, and knows nothing.

 For she sits at the door of her house,

 On a seat by the highest places of the city,

 To call to those who pass by,